-Lecture: Minimum 1-64 hours per semester and/or Laboratory: Minimum 2-96 hours per semester and/or
+Lecture: Minimum 1-64 hours per semester and/or Laboratory: Minimum 2-96 hours per semester and/or Clinic: Minimum 5-240 hours per semester

 Group investigation of a special topic in the area of pre-hospital emergency medicine, with special attention to large-scale crisis intervention.
+This course may be taken three times.